sai-147/wec_intel_recruit/Tasks/Task2/Readme1.md

-By the reading of the metrics the relatively diffusion models gave better results
+By the reading of the metrics the relatively Generative Adversarial Networks models gave better results